-In 2019 the University’s operating result, or the result without taking investment activities into account, was €35 million in deficit.
-This result is in line with the budget and forecasts.
-Last year investments, or the price changes of securities, were so profitable that the University’s overall result was €15 million in the black.
+In 2020 the University’s operating result, or the result without taking investment activities into account, was €3.4 million in deficit.
+The result generated by investments and fundraising was €23.8 million, making the University’s overall result €20.4 million in the black.

-At the end of 2019, the number of employees was a little over 8,100, of whom more than 4,600 were teachers and researchers.
+At the end of 2019, the number of employees was a little over 8,100, of whom more than 4,700 were teachers and researchers.
 Staff costs constituted almost two-thirds of overall expenses.
 Another considerable expense are the facilities required for studying, research and other activities.

-University of Helsinki operating result 2010–2019 and forecast for 2020–2023.
-Forecast made before the coronavirus crisis.
+University of Helsinki operating result 2010–2020 and forecast for 2021–2022.

-In 2019 the University of Helsinki’s total income amounted to €688 million, an increase of €11 million (1.6 %) compared to the previous year.
+In 2020 the University of Helsinki’s total income amounted to €694 million, an increase of €6 million (0.9 %) compared to the previous year.
 The University’s total income is composed of core funding, external funding and the income from investment activities and fundraising.

-The total expenditure of the University of Helsinki was €708 million, an increase of 2.6 % compared to the previous year.
-The largest expenditure items were personnel costs at €427 million (60 % of the total expenditure) and facility rents at €89 million (13 %).
-Personnel costs grew by €24 million, while other operating costs decreased by €3.2 million.
+The total expenditure of the University of Helsinki was €686 million, a decrease of 3.1 % compared to the previous year.
+The largest expenditure items were personnel costs at €430 million (63 % of the total expenditure) and facility rents at €88 million (13 %).

 The most important source of external research funding for the University is the Academy of Finland.
-The funding awarded by the Academy of Finland increased by approximately €5 million, totalling €109 million.
-The share of Academy of Finland funding of all research funding awarded to the University of Helsinki was 53 %.
-EU research funding increased by €3 million from the year before, totalling €31 million.
-The share of research funding awarded by Finnish foundations grew by €3 million to €28 million.
+The funding awarded by the Academy of Finland increased by approximately €4 million, totalling €105 million.
+The share of Academy of Finland funding of all research funding awarded to the University of Helsinki was 51.4 %.
+EU research funding decreased by €1 million from the year before, totalling €30 million.
+The share of research funding awarded by Finnish foundations was €28 million, the same as in 2019.